Garth Brooks Sugar Bowl show will have massive impact on New Orleans

-NEW ORLEANS (WGNO)— With Garth Brooks coming to the Caesars Superdome for the very first time, fans are sure to turn out!
-WGNO’s met with Sugar Bowl organizers to talk about this epic concert!
+NEW ORLEANS (WGNO) — With Garth Brooks coming to the Caesars Superdome for the very first time, fans are sure to turn out!
+WGNO met with Sugar Bowl organizers to talk about this epic concert!

 Garth Brooks has performed in Baton Rouge several times over the years, but now it is time for him to get the thunder rolling in the Superdome and as his thunder rolls, the dough will roll in too.